gavinlyonsrepo/TM1638plus/README.md

 6. Print a text string(dots are replaced and dot is turned on preceding digit), "abc.def" becomes "abcdef" with c decimal point segment switched on.
 7. Read buttons status.
-User may have to debounce buttons depending on application. debouncing left out to minimise library size. see url below for debounce example.
+User may have to debounce buttons depending on application. debouncing left out to minimise library size.
-8. Switch the 8 LEDS on and off.
+See [URL LINK](https://github.com/gavinlyonsrepo/Arduino_Clock_3)
+for a practical real world example of using this library, including a example of debouncing the key presses.
+It is also possible to read multiple key presses.
-9. Reset and init module functions.
+8. Reset and init module functions.
-10. Adjust brightness of module.
+9. Adjust brightness of module.
 Support 8 degree brightness adjustment.
 If user wishes to change the default brightness at start-up change.
 The DEFAULT_BRIGHTNESS define in header file.
-11. Manually set segments to create custom patterns.
+10. Manually set segments to create custom patterns.

-See [URL LINK](https://github.com/gavinlyonsrepo/Arduino_Clock_3)
-for a practical real world example of using this library, including a example of debouncing the key presses.
+11. Switch the 8 LEDS on and off both a set one LED and set all method.

 Model Two
 -----------------------------------------